C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ## Obtaining the parts
 The WiSafe2 radio modules can be obtained from:
 * Any old alarm.
 Perhaps you can find one which has expired, or has gone faulty.
-* The W2-SVP-630 strobe units can regually be found for sale on ebay and are otherwise worthless 2nd-hand...
+* The W2-SVP-630 strobe units can regularly be found for sale on ebay and are otherwise worthless 2nd-hand...
 I picked mine up for £5 :)
 * The radio can be bought as a stand-alone module.
 But expect to over-pay if buying it new.

 The Arduino Nano: